‘Can you take shells from the beach?’

 Small fish and octopus also use shells for shelter and protection.
 Check out this amazing video of an octopus that was discovered using a plastic cup instead of a shell for protection.
-Imagine what would happen if we continue to rob ocean animals of the tools they so desperately need for their survival.
+Imagine what would happen if we continue to rob ocean animals of the tools they need for their survival.

 And it’s not just to protect marine life.
 A large number of birds use parts of seashells to build nests.

 2. Animals Die to Harvest Pretty Shells!